Al Wilson

 Al Wilson: The Soulful Voice of 1970s R&B

-Al Wilson was an American soul and R&B singer best known for his smooth, heartfelt vocals and a major crossover hit in the 1970s.
-Hailing from Meridian, Mississippi, his career pinnacle was the 1973 single "Show and Tell," which soared to number one on the Billboard Hot 100.
+Al Wilson was an American soul and R&B singer best known for his smooth, heartfelt vocals and a career that spanned several decades.
+Hailing from Meridian, Mississippi, his greatest commercial success came with the 1973 single "Show and Tell," which topped the Billboard Hot 100 chart.

 Early career

-Born in 1939, Wilson began his musical journey in the church choir before moving to Los Angeles in the late 1950s.
-His professional start came as a member of the instrumental group The Jewels, and he later signed with the small label Soul City Records, releasing his debut album Searching for the Dolphins in 1968.
+Born in 1939, Al Wilson began his musical journey in the church choir before moving to Los Angeles in the late 1950s.
+His professional start came as a drummer and vocalist for the instrumental group The Rollers, which led to his discovery and first solo recording contract with the small label Dore Records in 1966.

 Breakthrough